code-with-bellsoft/hardened-images-jrush/slides.md

 ## Hardened image is a safe place

-- No smuggler tunnels
-- No fog, the air is clear
-- No lurking phantoms
+- No package manager
-- If a phantom appears, it is seen instantly and eliminated promptly
+- Minimalistic base
+- You know what components are used in the image
+- Low-to-zero CVEs
+- Known vulnerabilities are patched by the vendor
 - No patch upstream?
 BellSoft will make one for you!

 ---